Poseida Therapeutics raised $142 million in a Series C round to advance therapies that alter immune cells to kill cancer.

 With 75 employees, Ostertag said the company plans to have 100 workers by year’s end.

 Poseida is a spinout of Transposagen Biopharmaceuticals, which Ostertag had helmed.

 The round included new investors Aisling Capital Management, Pentwater Capital Management, Perceptive Advisors and additional undisclosed institutional investors.

-Also participating were existing investors Malin Corporation plc., Longitude Capital, Vivo Capital and Boxer Capital, LLC.
+Also participating were existing investors Malin Corp.
+PLC., Longitude Capital, Vivo Capital and Boxer Capital.